"All Wave" Communication Receiver

 receivers requires a 5897AB power supply and either a headset or

 Compared to the Patterson PR-10, the FB-7 had no AVC.
 For CW, this wasn't a problem.
 Also, the FB-7 had no carrier level meter.
 Of course, the FB-7 used plug-in coils versus the band switching capability of the PR-10.
-For band spread, ham band coils were necessary and a set of two coils (OSC & DET) were necessary for each specific ham band that was going to be tuned.
-The PR-10 band spread operated on all bands, all frequencies.
+Ham band coils were provided but general coverage coil had to be ordered.
+The PR-10 has general coverage with band spread that operated on all bands, all frequencies.
 External power supply versus built-in power supply.
 The FB-7 sold for around $100 with most of the accessories necessary for operation.
-The PR-10 sold for $70 with the speaker included, so the PR-10 was a better overall performer and a better deal.
+The PR-10 sold for $70 with the speaker included, so the PR-10 offered great performance, minimal accessories and probably was a better deal.

 Engineers - RME-9D - Introduced in early 1933, the first